The Bottom Could Fall Out Of Commodity Markets

 One captivating topic, that may become further charged, is that of trade.
 There is a dominant opinion of economists in support of the free exchange of goods, or Cobdenism.
 Because those in support of protectionism garner little support from peers, ascribing effort to them could be counterproductive.
-However, mainstream support for subsidization of agriculture should be maintained in the future.
+However, mainstream backing for the subsidization of agriculture should be maintained in the future.

 Currently, when a new economic book is published, it frequently has praise from persons deemed important to the field.
 It is displayed on the back cover when available.
 On rare occasions, you can scroll down to the customer review section at an online store and find opinions that differ substantially from the endorsements.
 Known books by economists in support of protectionism tend to lack the statements of luminaries as a marketing feature.
 Here are two examples: